runnndmc/JS-CheatSheet/strings.md

 ex:
 ```
-let re = /apples/gi
+const regEx = /apples/gi
-let str = "these apples are not apples at all, they're plums!"
+const str = "these apples are not apples at all, they're plums!"

-let newStr = str.replace(re, 'peaches')
+const newStr = str.replace(regEx, 'peaches')
 console.log(newStr) => "these peaches are not peaches at all, they're plums!"

 ```